Overseas Composite Production FAQs

 Vendors will warranty product against material and workmanship defects provided samples of the defective product are returned for inspection.

 Q: What about product, process, and customer confidentiality?

-CSS will abide by all NDA terms and obtain Client permission before disclosing any product or process detail to a third party overseas vendor.
-However, due to high worker turnover rates and legal system differences, CSS cautions against any reliance on third party overseas vendors maintaining confidentiality.
+CSS will abide by all NDA terms and obtain Client permission before disclosing any confidential detail to a third party overseas vendor.
+However, due to high worker turnover rates and legal indifference, CSS cautions against sharing highly sensitive information.

-The best practice is to obtain product patent protection in the intended country of sale prior to going overseas.
+A safe practice is to obtain product patent protection in the intended country of sale prior to working with an overseas vendor.

 Additional overseas composite manufacturing information is available in Overseas Composite Manufacturing & Procurement Liaison Services.